dpaquette/BugTracker.NET/Blog x - Database Access.md

 ##Adding Navigation Properties

 One of the features that makes EF useful for generating queries is the use of navigation properties.
 In the database we know that a bug is related to a user through a foreign key.
 However if we look at the classes we've generated there is no such concept.
-Fortunatly when we were correcting names in the model objects we added the Id prefix to any property that was a foreign key.
+Fortunately when we were correcting names in the model objects we added the Id prefix to any property that was a foreign key.
 We can now loop back through the objects again and add a property for navigation.

 This is the class as it stands
 ```